agn453/UNZIP-CPM-Z80/README.md

 some other assembler named ZMAC) or Hector Peraza's ZSM4[^1] and standard Digital Research CP/M 3 linker LINK.
-The libraries DSLIB.REL, ZSLIB.REL and SYSLIB.REL are required to be in the default directory (or modify the sourcecode to explicitlyspecify their location).
+The libraries DSLIB.REL, ZSLIB.REL and SYSLIB.REL are required to be in the default directory (or modify the sourcecode to explicitly specify their location).

 ```
 zmac zip101